erasmus-without-paper/ewp-specs-sec-resencr-rsa-aes128cbc/README.md

 Check the contents of the request's `Accept-Encoding` header, as described in [this RFC 7231 chapter][accept-encoding-rfc].
-If one of the codings listed there is `ewp-rsa-aes128gcm` (with `qvalue` greater than zero), then the client indicates that it wants you to encrypt the response.
+If one of the codings listed there is `ewp-rsa-aes128gcm` (with `qvalue` greater than zero), then the client indicates that it wants you to encrypt your response, and you MUST do so (you cannot ignore the `ewp-rsa-aes128gcm` entry, even if other codings are present in `Accept-Encoding` header).

 If `ewp-rsa-aes128gcm` is not present among the codings, then the client doesn't want you to use this encryption method.
-You should proceed and verify if the client doesn't want you to use some other encryption method (e.g. fall back to the regular TLS response encryption).
+You should proceed and verify if the client doesn't want you to use some other encryption method (e.g. fall back to the regular [TLS response encryption][resencr-tls]).

 If `ewp-rsa-aes128gcm` is the only encryption method you support (i.e. you don't allow plain TLS encryption), but the client doesn't include